brentestewart/exploring-dotnet-api-approaches/README.md

-# exploring_dotnet_apis
+# Exploring Exploring API Approaches in .NET

-Exploring API Approaches in .NET
+This is the source code and slides for my Exploring API Approaches in .NET talk.